 How Do Shower Filters Work?

 The basic concept is actually quite simple.
-You install the filter into the piping so the filter cleans out the water before it emerges from your shower head.
+You install the filter into the piping so the filter cleans out the water before it emerges from shower heads.

 There are several possible ways for the filter to make the shower water a lot less harmful for your skin.
 The filter can use granular active carbon (GAC) to physically absorb and trap the molecules of the contaminants.
 Another method is to use kinetic degradation fluxion (KDF), which renders a contaminant harmless by inducing a chemical reaction to turn it into a less harmful chemical.
 This called a redox reaction involving oxidation and the transfer of electrons.